BitPoet/Pollino/README.md

     'answer_outertpl' => '<ul class="pollino_list">{out}</ul>',
 );
 ```

+See the configoptions.html file in the module directory for all available options.

 You can also add one or more configurations (named array) in your site/config.php and use them.